sp00n/rgo-mod-helpers/readme.md

 You will also need to set the path to these utils, and to the Rebel Galaxy Outlaw game installation, in the `rgo-variables.bat` file.
 The `UTILS_DIR` variable defines the path to the location of the rgo-lua-utils.
 The `GAME_DIR` variable defines the path to the installation of Rebel Galaxy Outlaw.
 _**Do not use any quotes or a trailing backslash for these path variables!**_

 ## How to Extract and Convert all DATA.PAK files
-To extract and convert all files, navigate to your game's PAKS folder and run `rgo-convert-all <optional_target_directory>`.
+To extract and convert all files, navigate to your game's PAKS folder and run
+`rgo-convert-all <optional_target_directory>`
 This will extract all of your `DATAX.PAK` files into the provided directory, and if non was give, into the `DATA` folder inside the `PAKS` directory of your game installation.
 After that, it will run the conversion process, creating a `.lua` representation of every `.DAT`, `.WDAT`. `.IMAGESET`, and `.LAYOUT` file inside the extracted directory.